Stoners love it, but non-smokers despise it. Either way, it is one of the most recognizable scents in the world.

 Prepare the smoking space

-Preparing your room or any other space for enjoying your favorite herb is very important for getting rid of the smell afterwards.
+Preparing the room before smoking is important for getting rid of the smell afterwards.

-These are some simple things you can do before lighting up the blunt which will make your life easier when the couch-lock kicks in and you get too lazy to expel the fragrance from the chamber.
+Here are some simple things you can do before lighting up a joint which will make your life easier when the couch-lock kicks in and you get too lazy to air out your chamber.

 Hotboxing is never an option!